 Communication serves the transmission of information.
 Language, text and picture stand at center of hu-

-man praxis as means of conception, interchange, spread of knowledge, socialization and discussion of
+man praxis as means of conception, socialization, discussion of issues and spread of knowledge.

-issues.

-A message about an object connects a signal with content, its potential-actual sense with convic-
+A message about an object connects a signal with content, its potential-actual sense with conviction,

 Phonetic signals are universal, resourceful, flexible, practical, obstacle safe means to reach through air